microsoft/AddingSpeechToBots/JFK-Example/README.md

     <img src="../Assets/directline-keys.png">

-1. Also copy the key into the `botSecret` variable at the top of `settings.js`.
+1. Also copy the key into the `botSecret` variable at the top of `settings.js` within the `wwwroot` folder.

 1. Save `settings.js`

     > **NOTE**: For more help, see [Connect a bot to Direct Line](https://docs.microsoft.com/en-us/azure/bot-service/bot-service-channel-connect-directline?view=azure-bot-service-3.0)

 1. After you've added the Direct Line secret to `settings.js`, publish the bot so you can try it in a browser.

+1. Clean & re rebuild your solution in the **Build** option in the top frame.

 ## Publishing the Bot
 Publish the bot to the Azure cloud by following these steps.